-Like all other men a crossdresser husband is made up of many traits plus one.
+A crossdresser husband is made up of many traits just like most men plus one.
 The plus one trait is the urge to cross-dress in women’s clothing.
 On the surface he appears to be just like many other men with similar traits.

 I like to use an antennae analogy to explain different people in general above and beyond crossdressing.
 A car radio antennae that is folded down gets bad reception.
 Extending it allows you to pick up the signal better improves reception.
 If you think of personality traits as antennae that everyone has.
 The higher the antennae the more prominent the trait.
 The lower the antennae the less enthusiasm for that trait.
 It may be there it is just not prominent.

-I have met married crossdresser’s therefore crossdresser husbands that are avid hunters, fishermen, and golfers (high antennae).
+I have met married crossdresser’s therefore crossdresser husband that are avid hunters, fishermen, and golfers (high antennae).
 They also have a high antennae for dressing as women and expressing their femininity.
 However they cannot tell you much if anything about college football rankings and players (low antennae).

-Some love to cook and can converse with any woman about recipes (High Antennae) Others have no interest and eat out or microwave (low Antennae).
+Some crossdresser husbands love to cook and can converse with any woman about recipes (High Antennae).
+Others have no interest and eat out or microwave (low Antennae).
 You get the idea this can be applied to any interest or trait.

 The plus trait crossdressing husband has a big interest in women’s clothing and can go further into feminine things but it depends on the antennae height.
 Some will never leave the house while dressed others will do full makeup and go out on the town.
 They can still be good husbands, fathers, coaches, or anything else non crossdressing husbands do.